objectfox/TopBook/README.md

 # Heroku Deployment

-The app is ready for Heroku deployment.
-To deploy successfully into Heroku you need to set SLACK_TOKEN and FB_TOKEN in your Heroku config, like so:
+The app is ready for easy Heroku deployment, and uses gevent to serve multiple requests at once.
+To deploy into Heroku you need to set SLACK_TOKEN and FB_TOKEN in your Heroku config.
+You can also commit a config.json file with page groups setup, but *don't commit tokens*.

 ```
 heroku config:set FB_TOKEN=abcdefghijklmnopqrstuvwxyz
 heroku config:set SLACK_TOKEN=1234567890
 ```

-You can test your Heroku installation with the slack-test.py script like so:
+You can test your Heroku installation with the slack-test.py script.

 ```
 export BOT_HOST=https://myherokuapp.heroku.com/slack